-The phases mentioned range from Level 5, which was the complete lockdown of the country, to Level 1, which will herald the re-opening of the country and economy once the threat of Covid-19 has been effectively contained.
+South Africa has had one of the longest and strictest lockdowns that started on the 26th March, 10 days after a state of emergency was announced.
+There are been five phases of restrictions, from Level 5, which was the complete lockdown of the country, to Level 1, which heralds the re-opening of the country and economy once the threat of Covid-19 has been effectively contained.

-De Waterkant Cottages & Apartments is well-positioned to fully re-open for all guests at very short notice as circumstances allow.
-Unlike hotels, guest houses and B&B's we are in the unique position to be able to provide exclusive guest usuage to large self-contained luxury properties.
+De Waterkant Cottages & Apartments is fully open for all guests and unlike hotels, guest houses and B&B's we are in the unique position to be able to provide exclusive guest usage to large self-contained luxury properties.

 Please read our Rates Page which details specific details relating to Booking Conditions COVID-19 and Cancellation Policy COVID-19.

 Due to the COVID-19 pandamic, the company is required by law to impliment strict protocols which include but are not limited to:

 Screening of all guests on arrival has become necessary in accordance with the national state of disaster that was anounced by President Cyril Ramaphosa on the 15th March 2020.